 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Kansas City Drug & Alcohol Detox Centers

 Depending upon the substances you’ve been using, you may need to enter detox prior to starting a program.
 Detox helps to get the toxic substances out of your system while treating you with medications that ease the discomfort so you don’t feel you need to use again.
 You are monitored by medical staff to make sure your vitals remain stable.
-You can find a drug rehab in Kansas City, Kansas that offers detox options.
-Kansas City drug detox and alcohol detox are available for those who need it.

 Recovery Meetings Near You in Kansas City

 Attending recovery meetings regularly is often considered essential to sustaining recovery.
 Meetings such as NA and AA offer a place for you to meet with others struggling or in recovery to share experiences and further your progress to healthy living.
 Attending meetings like these can be extremely helpful after you complete alcohol or drug treatment.
 You can find various recovery meetings from fellowships like Narcotics Anonymous, Alcoholics Anonymous and SMART Recovery in Kansas City, Kansas and in the surrounding area.